Mobile Voice Android: Settings

 IF YOU SIGNED IN TO THE KEYBOARD USING A MICROSOFT SSO ACCOUNT, YOU'RE NOT DONE.

-Your Microsoft Azure Sing Sign On account credentials are automatically saved by the Chrome browser in which the Microsoft Azure Sign In screen opens and do not need to be re-entered to log in to the keyboard.
-To completely sign out of the keyboard so that your credentials are notsaved, follow these additional steps:
+Your Microsoft Entra ID Single Sign On account credentials are automatically saved by the Chrome browser in which the Microsoft Sign In screen opens and do not need to be re-entered to log in to the keyboard.
+To completely sign out of the keyboard so that your credentials are not saved, follow these additional steps:

 4. On the Settings screen you should now be logged out.
 Tap SIGN IN TO USE DICTATION.